 Your needs will dictate the type of connection that you require.
-There are a handful of types of broadband, the most common are:
+There are a handful of types of broadband so we will quickly inform you of the most common:

 We have all been there.
 Your internet has been down for too long.
 It’s more than just a power cut.
 You ring up customer support and they don’t pick up.
 They don’t even call you back.
-So, you leave a comment on social media from your 4G data.
+So you leave a comment on social media.
 There is no response.
 You email them.
 There is no reply.
 All whilst your internet isn’t working.

 There is always some sort of problem when it comes to mass infrastructure.
 Having an ISP that is responsive and willing to go the extra mile to ensure your setup is back to where it should be is one of the most important factors when it comes to choosing your ISP.

-By researching online, you are able to find out whether they respond to social media claims, whether they call back or whether they are willing to ensure your day is disrupted for no longer than it has to be.
+By researching online, you are able to find out whether they respond to social media claims, whether they call back, whether they are willing to ensure your day is disrupted for no longer than it has to be.

 If you have friends or colleagues who use their service, ask them for their opinion.
 Are they good?
 Should you switch?
 Find out as much information as possible that give you the most informed decision possible.

 By conducting your own research, you are able to ensure you are making the right decision.
 By knowing how to choose your ISP, you are armed with the information you need to get the most out of your broadband connection.